protomaps/PMTiles/spec/v3/spec.md

 #### Number of Addressed Tiles

-The Number of Addressed Tiles is an 8-byte field specifying the total number of tile entries in the PMTiles archive, before RunLength Encoding.
+The Number of Addressed Tiles is an 8-byte field specifying the total number of tiles in the PMTiles archive, before RunLength Encoding.

 A value of `0` indicates that the number is unknown.